 Secondly, through a network of "PIR" or passive infrared sensors that the Ring Doorbell uses for motion detection.
 In the illustration below, you can see that the motion sensors have a much more focused field-of-view than the camera.
 Additionally, the view is pointed downward to catch motion within five to 30 feet of the Ring Doorbell--excluding motion sources outside that range.

 Dealing with siding

 If your house has siding, you'll need to take the angle of the siding into account when mounting your Ring Video Doorbell.
 As illustrated below, mounting the Ring Video Doorbell on siding will point the Ring Video Doorbell up, making it more likely to catch passing traffic than the heat of visitors.

 If you mount your Ring Video Doorbell on siding, a wedge kit will properly angle your Ring Doorbell.

 Dealing with Stairs

-If your door is above ground level with stairs leading up to it, this can cause your Ring Doorbell to miss visitors walking up your stairs and cause you to get motion alerts from passing traffic.
+If your door is above ground level with stairs leading up to it, this can cause your Ring Video Doorbell to miss visitors walking up your stairs.
+It can also cause you to get motion alerts from passing traffic.

-The solution in this case is to once again use a wedge kit to lower the angle of your Ring Doorbell.
+The solution in this case is to use a wedge kit to lower the angle of your Ring Video Doorbell.